apoorvaghost/Autonomous-Quadcopter-with-RPI-and-Azure-Iot-Core-/README.md

 For Unexpected Threat to your while it's in air Use Another Azure Funtion to keep your phone App Notified Source :: https://microsoft.github.io/techcasestudies/azure%20app%20service/azure%20functions/2017/03/21/KingwaytekAzureFunctions.html

-Future Itegration with ArcGIS for application of Dump Segregation ArcGIS :: API support as FeatureLayerView GraphicsLayerView
+(InProgress)Itegration with ArcGIS for application of Dump Segregation ArcGIS :: API support as FeatureLayerView GraphicsLayerView
 ImageryLayerView